 Above: My students at Clare College, Cambridge, did this amazing drawing for my birthday (2016).

 Hi!
-This is the home page of philosopher and logician Thomas Schindler.
+This is the home page of Thomas Schindler.
 Currently, I'm a Research Associate at the Department of Philosophy, University of Bristol, where I'm part of the ERC funded project Truth and Semantics.
+I'm also on the Editorial Committee for the journal Dialectica.
 Previously, I have held positions as a Marie Curie Fellow at the Institute for Language, Logic, and Computation (ILLC) at the University of Amsterdam (2018 - 2020) and as a Junior Research Fellow at Clare College, University of Cambridge (2015 - 2018).
 Before that, I did my PhD at the Munich Center for Mathematical Philosophy (MCMP) at LMU Munich (2012 - 2015), of which I remain an external member.

-I work mostly in philosophical logic, metaphysics, philosophy of language, and philosophy of mathematics.
-I have a particular interest in theories of truth (specifically deflationism), the nature of abstract objects, the semantic and logical paradoxes, type-free theories, metaontology, and theories of meaning.
-I also have a huge interest in the philosophy of Schopenhauer and transcendental idealism.
+I work mostly in the intersection of logic, metaphysics, epistemology, philosophy of language, and philosophy of mathematics.
+I have a particular interest in theories of truth (especially deflationism), the nature of abstract objects (especially properties, classes, and numbers), the semantic and logical paradoxes, and type-free theories.
+I also have a huge interest in the philosophy of Schopenhauer.
+You can find out more about my research here.

 My MSCA project was called "The logical function of property talk" (2018 - 2020).
 I have also been a main researcher on the DFG funded project "Reference patterns of paradox" (2016 - 2019).